minasaeday14/Capstone-2/README.md

 # Capstone 2: Business Analysis with Python
+Analyst: Mina Saeday
+ Date period 2022-2025

-This project analyzes EmporiUm sales data using Python.
-The goal is to read, clean, merge, and analyze the provided business datasets to compare sales territory performance and identify useful marketing insights.
+This project analyzes EmporiUm sales data using Python to compare territory performance and identify actionable marketing opportunities.
+The analysis focuses on cleaning, merging, and interpreting multiple business datasets to explain where revenue is strongest, what is driving the performance gap, and where next-quarter marketing attention should be focused.

-This comparison focuses on two Northeast territories.
-Shruti Reddy manages the Maryland territory, and Erbayne Middleton manages the Maine territory.
+The comparison centers on two Northeast territories: Shruti Reddy’s Maryland territory and Erbayne Middleton’s Maine territory.

-This repository contains the Jupyter notebooks, dataset files, chart images, and project materials for the capstone.
+This repository contains the main Jupyter notebook, the bonus notebook, source datasets, exported chart images, and presentation materials for the capstone.

 ## Key Findings

 - Shruti Reddy’s territory consistently generated higher monthly revenue than Erbayne Middleton’s territory across the full time period in the dataset.
-- Technology & Accessories was the strongest revenue-producing category in both territories, followed by Textbooks.
+- Technology & Accessories was the strongest revenue-producing category in both territories, followed by Textbooks, showing that the two territories are driven by the same core revenue categories.
 - The category comparison showed that Shruti Reddy’s territory outperformed Erbayne Middleton’s territory across all major product categories.
 - Store-level analysis identified a small group of top-performing stores that contributed strongly to territory revenue.
 - Rewards customer analysis highlighted high-value customers in each territory who could be targeted through loyalty and retention marketing.